 People throughout the times have taken life decisions based on the stars.
 Without any proof that the path of the planets and the stars really influences the life of a person, many of us believe that being born under a certain zodiac sign is accompanied by a number of certain characteristics.

 Moreover, some of us use horoscopes and astrological charts as a guiding tool in taking important life decisions.

 Intuition or sixth sense are among the things we believe in without proof, thinking that sometimes, it helps us make important decisions.
 Without any logical reason, we confidently make decisions based on our intuition and feel that they were prompted by a higher power.
 Being at a fork in our road, we give our intuition a right to show us the way to follow.

 Many people say that “everything happens for a specific reason” when something bad happens.
 Although there is no common-sense reason to believe that the events in our life have a specific reason to occur, we still think that some of them are not accidental and were destined to happen.
 This is because the idea of fate gives us psychological comfort and helps us go through hardships when something bad happens.

 Regardless of whether we say “what goes around, comes around” or call it “karma“, there is a common belief that the way you think and behave now makes you what you will be tomorrow.
 Not basing it on anything, we strongly believe that doing good things and following the principles of ethics can assure happiness in our future.

 9. Religious texts

-And though there is no proof that they truly reflect the will of a higher power (if it exists), we are doing our best to follow the principles of ethics and believe in the stories of people who performed fantastic feats, because all of this is included in the religious books.
+And though there is no proof that they truly reflect the will of a higher power (if it exists), we are doing our best to follow the principles of ethics and believe in the stories of people who did unimaginable feats because we read about it in the religious books like the Bible.

 Copyright © 2012-2021 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.